 Interest expense - For the year ended December 31, 2021, interest expense decreased 28.2% to \$27.2 million from \$38.0 million in 2020.
 The decrease in interest expense is primarily attributable to lower interest rates over 2020, partially offset by higher interest-bearing liabilities.
-Please refer to "Net Interest Income - Stifel Bancorp" below for a further discussion of the changes in net interest income.
+Please refer to the Distribution of Assets, Liabilities, and Shareholders' Equity; Interest Rates and Interest Differential table below for additional information on Stifel Bancorp's average balances and interest income and expense.